This article is reprinted with permission from our friends at Shareable Magazine.

 Together we will develop the strategies, structures, ideas, and technologies that will usher sharing into every realm of life and take it to the nth degree.

-About the Author: Janelle Orsi is co-author of The Sharing Solution: How to Save Money, Simplify Your Life & Build Community.
+Janelle Orsi is co-author of The Sharing Solution: How to Save Money, Simplify Your Life & Build Community.
 She is an attorney living and working in Berkeley, California.
 Her law and mediation practice is focused on helping individuals and organizations share resources and create more sustainable communities.
+Written with Emily Doskow.